Heat generation in integrated circuits

-The heat dissipation in integrated circuits problem has gained an increasing interest in recent years due to the miniaturization of semiconductor devices.
+The heat dissipation in integrated circuits problem has gained increasing interest in recent years due to the miniaturization of semiconductor devices.
 The temperature increase becomes relevant for cases of relatively small-cross-sections wires, because such temperature increase may affect the normal behavior of semiconductor devices.

 Joule heating

 Joule heating is a predominant heat mechanism for heat generation in integrated circuits and is an undesired effect.

 Propagation

 The governing equation of the physics of the problem to be analyzed is the heat diffusion equation.
 It relates the flux of heat in space, its variation in time and the generation of power.